FrozenAssassine/Immich-GeoPic/README.md

 # GeoPic

-## This project works but isn't finished yet.
+## This project is a work in progress.
 Many features need to be improved.
 You're welcome to contribute.

 ## Requirements
 - Node.js installation